Justin Jefferson Player Prop Bets for NFL Week 13 | Minnesota vs. Detroit 12/5/2021

 Matchup vs. Detroit

-- Jefferson's 107 receiving yards per game in his three career matchups against the Lions are 18.5 more than his over/under for Sunday's game.
+- In his three matchups against the Lions, Jefferson's 107 receiving yards average is 18.5 more than his over/under for Sunday's game (88.5).

-- The Lions are giving up 255.1 passing yards per game this season, the NFL's 15th-ranked pass defense.
+- The 255.1 yards per game the Lions are giving up through the air makes them the NFL's 15th-ranked pass defense.

-- With 18 passing TDs conceded this season, the Lions defense is ranked 16th in the league.
+- At 1.6 passing TDs allowed per game, the Lions defense is ranked 16th in the NFL.

 Recent Performances

-- In last week's outing against the 49ers, Jefferson was targeted nine times, totaling 83 yards on four receptions (averaging 20.8 yards per catch).
+- In last week's outing against the 49ers, Jefferson was targeted nine times, totaling 83 yards on four receptions (averaging 20.8 yards per grab).

-- Jefferson has added 21 receptions for 395 yards and two touchdowns during his last three games.
-He's been targeted 30 times, producing 131.7 yards per game.
+- Over his last three outings, Jefferson has racked up 131.7 yards per game with two touchdowns, reeling in 21 passes on 30 targets.

 Jefferson's Minnesota Teammates